Monica Lewinsky says she was uninvited from event after host realized Bill Clinton was coming

 The magazine apologized for its actions Thursday morning.

-"We apologize to Ms. Lewinsky and regret the way the situation was handled," the publication said in a tweet.
+"We apologize to Ms. Lewinsky and regret the way the situation was handled," it said in a tweet.

 Breaking News Emails